Europe shares bounce as optimism on Greece wins out

 By Atul Prakash and Lionel Laurent

-LONDON, April 27 European shares reversed early losses and posted gains during afternoon trading on Monday, with persistent concerns about Greece's debt situation offset by optimism that a reshuffled Greek negotiating team would help matters.
+LONDON, April 27 European shares reversed earlier losses and posted gains during midday trading on Monday, with persistent concerns about Greece's debt situation offset by optimism that a reshuffled Greek negotiating team would help matters.

 Greece looks set to run out of cash in the coming weeks, with fruitless debt relief talks between euro zone finance ministers on Friday serving to highlight the gulf between Athens and its creditors.

-However, news on Monday that Prime Minister Alexis Tsipras had reshuffled his team handling the talks helped stem early selling, with the pan-European FTSEurofirst 300 index up 0.8 percent at 1505 GMT, and German and Greek equities strongly outperforming.
+However, news on Monday that Prime Minister Alexis Tsipras had reshuffled his team handling the talks helped stem early selling, with the pan-European FTSEurofirst 300 index up 0.5 percent at 1105 GMT, and German and Greek equities outperforming.

 "Greece has recast its negotiating team for the talks with creditors, which contributes to reassure investors," said Pierre Martin, a trader at Saxo Bank.